 - 77% would work out more if their employer had a gym they could use during work hours.
 (Treadmill Reviews)

 - 53% of employees would participate in an exercise program through their workplace to help lower their health insurance cost.
 (Aflac)

 - 61% of employees agree that they’ve made healthier lifestyle choices because of their company’s wellness program.
 (Aflac)

 - 38% of wellness program participants said it helped them take fewer sick days.
 (HealthMine)

 - 62% of workplace wellness program participants said it helped them lower their healthcare costs.
 (HealthMine)

-- 91% of workers at companies led by leaders that support well-being efforts say they feel satisfied with and motivated to do their best at their jobs.
+- 91% of workers at companies led by leaders that support well-being efforts say they feel motivated to do their best at their jobs.
 (American Psychological Association)

 - 78% of the businesses say employee well-being is a critical part of their business plans.
 (Virgin Pulse)

 - Organizations with highly effective health and productivity programs report 11% higher revenue per employee, 1.8 fewer days absent per employee per year, and 28% greater shareholder returns.
 (Buffett National Wellness Survey)

 - Of employers offering wellness programs, 67% reported increased employee satisfaction, 66% reported increased productivity, 63% reported increased financial sustainability and growth, and 50% reported decreased absenteeism.
 (IFEBP)

 - 54% of benefits professionals cite employee morale as their most improved metric from implementing wellness programs.
 (HUB)